ntd/ethercatest/README.md

 The two projects are really different.

-SOEM is just a userspace library.
+SOEM is basically a userspace library.
 It is really easy use: you just need to link your application to it (statically, by default) and you are ready to go.
+Thr program tries to guess the Ethernet device to use but you can override its logic by passing it as first argument.
 To be able to access the raw Ethernet device, the SOEM program must be run as root.

 The IgH EtherCAT stack instead is much more complex.
-A couple of kernel modules must be loaded before the application: `ec_master` and an EtherCAT device.
+A couple of kernel modules must be configured and loaded before: `ec_master` and an EtherCAT device.
 In these tests, the generic EtherCAT device (`ec_generic`) was used.
-After that, the application must be linked to a userspace library.
+Furthermore, the application must be linked to a userspace library.
 The user running the program must be able to access the EtherCAT device created by the IgH modules, typically `/dev/EtherCAT0`.
 This is usually owned by root but, by leveraging